Annual Conference of the Association of Chief Administrative Officers of Higher Education Institutions

 For any practical questions:email

-For any questions regarding accessibility at the event, please contact the Handiversité service by email.
+If you have any questions regarding the event’s accessibility, please contact the Handiversité office by email

 - participation in the conference program;

-- lunches and coffee breaks on July 3 and 4;
+- lunch and coffee breaks on July 3 and 4;

-- the welcome cocktail on July 2 (Musée Fabre);
+- the welcome cocktail party on July 2 (Musée Fabre);

 - the dinner reception on July 3 (MO.CO Collections Hotel);